Backblaze B2 Vs Wasabi: Top Four Comparisons in 2023

 Both Wasabi’s and Backblaze’s object storage platforms provide cloud backup providers with a secure and durable cloud storage service that is easy to connect to.
 They have adopted Amazon’s S3 object storage standard, which makes it super-easy for developers to work with them.

-If you have experience of either, or have a question, post your comment below.
+If you have experience with either or have a question, post your comment below.

 Hi there – Backblaze has an EU region as well as US West and US East – click the little region dropdown just underneath the big red “Sign Up Now” button at https://www.backblaze.com/b2/cloud-storage.html to select your preferred region.